Crooked Beat Records

 Crooked Beat Records, based in Alexandria, Virginia, is an independent record label which puts out music by artists from the Washington, DC area.
 The Crooked Beat label is affiliated with a record store of the same name.
-Crooked Beat has produced five seven-inch records and six albums, including tributes to The Clash and Jonathan Richman.
+Crooked Beat has produced five seven-inch records and nine albums, including tributes to The Clash and Jonathan Richman.
 Records released by Crooked Beat Records are distributed nationally for Record Store Day.

 Label

 Crooked Beat Records and the affiliated store are owned and operated by Bill Daly.
 Daly previously operated a record label called Crisis Discs in Raleigh, North Carolina, during the 1990s.
 Daly is also a member of the band Insurgence DC, previously known as Insurgence.
 Insurgence DC has recorded for both Crisis Discs and Crooked Beat Records.

 The first releases from Crooked Beat Records were issued in 2014, and included seven-inch records by Insurgence DC and Möbius Strip.
 Three additional seven-inch records were released for Record Store Day 2015.
 Crooked Beat Records produced single LPs in 2016, 2017, 2019, and 2020; and a double LP in 2018.

 The first LP released by Crooked Beat Records, "A Bang on the Ear," included music by Insurgence DC, Möbius Strip, and Don Zientara.
 The record was released for Record Store Day 2016.

 In 2017, Crooked Beat Records issued "Recutting the Crap, Volume One," released for Record Store Day 2017.
 "Recutting the Crap, Volume One," is a tribute to The Clash, with various US artists performing songs from the Clash album "Cut the Crap," as well as two songs from the B-side of the single This Is England.
 The record features bands from the DC metropolitan area, and from around the U.S. The Violets, a band from Athens, Georgia, reformed after 25 years of inactivity to record a song for "Recutting the Crap, Volume One."
 The Violets had been active from 1988 to 1992, and had previously recorded "I Hate The Grateful Dead" for Bill Daly's first label, Crisis Discs.
 Other artists contributing to "Recutting the Crap, Volume One" included Don Zientara; Too Much Joy, Insurgence DC, Geisha Hit Squad, and The Scotch Bonnets.